-The Fairmont Banff Springs was constructed in 1888.
+The Fairmont Banff Springs in Alberta Canada was constructed in 1888.
 It was remodeled in 1928 to resemble a castle.
-The Fairmont sits high above the city surrounded by pine forests with the Bow River below.
+The Fairmont sits high above Banff surrounded by pine forests with the Bow River below.
 You are greeted by a live harpist and a grand marble staircase when you enter the lobby.
-The Fairmont truly is the Castle of the Rockies.
+The Fairmont Banff Springs truly is the Castle of the Rockies.
 I cannot imagine a better place to experience my first Afternoon Tea than this castle with this incredible view!

 The Fairmont Banff Springs has been serving Afternoon Tea for 125 years.
 Castle Tea Service is served in the Rundle Lounge.
 I felt like Royalty entering this room of white linens and silver service.
 We were seated at the large picture window framing the Bow River and Rundle Mountain.
 The setting was perfect!